gboehl/macro_puzzles/README.rst

 * **The Bond Premium Puzzle**\ : Macro models cannot explain the large and variable premium on long-term vs short-term bonds. *(Rudebush and Swanson, 2008, JME)*
 * **The Declining Savings Puzzle**\ : The U.S. personal saving rate declined from 11 percent to 3 percent between 1980 and 2007. *(Guidolin and Jeunesse, 2007 St. Louis Fed Review)*
 * **The Price Puzzle**\ : In many studies, the Fed Fund rate is positively correlated with inflation. *(Bernanke and Blinder, 1992, AER)*
-* **The Risk-Free Rate Puzzle**\ : Why is the risk-free rate so low if agents are so averse to intertemporal substitution? -- Related to the Equity Premium Puzzle above. *(Weil, 1989, JME)*
+* **The Risk-Free Rate Puzzle**\ : Why is the risk-free rate so low if agents are so averse to intertemporal substitution? -- Related to the Equity Premium Puzzle. *(Weil, 1989, JME)*
 * **The Equity Premium Puzzle**\ : Macro models require an implausibly high degree of risk aversion to explain the premium of stocks over "safe" bonds. *(Mehra and Prescott, 1985, JME)*
 * **The Equity Volatility Puzzle**\ : Why is the volatility of stock returns so high (in relation to the short-term real interest rate)? *(Campbell, 2003, The American Economist; Shiller, 1981, AER)*